humanchimp/stable/README.md

 ```
 _Figure 2_: In this example, `describe` is a factory method which is the entry point to the `Suite` class' cascading (sometimes called "fluent") builder api.
 You can build up arbitrary test suites using this API.
 It takes a bit of getting used to but all features are supported (the framework derives all of its capabilities from this API).

-## why another test framework?

-In no particular order:

-* I wanted to play with async generators and this seemed like a good use case for them.
-* I want to build out my own framework as an experiment.
-* I got really excited about jest, but then it turned out to be way too opinionated in certain ways I disagreed with, and it wasn't going to work well for my use cases, some of which involve needing to run tests in actual browsers, not just jsdom.
-* I welcome the opportunity to have my own lattice to hang implements on—the ones that make my own peculiar tradeoffs.
-* I want a test framework more modern than mocha to replace mocha in some of the projects I'm working on.
-Likewise for jasmine.
-So familiarity is important so that I can hopefully do a mostly mechanical port when the time comes to do that.

-The theme is overwhelming me-oriented.
-Sorry about that.
-This is one of my weekend projects.

 ## north star

 It should be dead simple and self contained.
 It should be flexible and, failing that, hackable.